logicmagix/XTide86/README.md

 # XTra IDE 86 NEWS:

+05.30.25 XTide86 now includes multi system support (Debian, Arch, MacOS) a man page and automated updating from anywhere! (not just the repo directory)

-NOTICE FOR EXISTING USERS!!
+05.29.25 NOTICE FOR EXISTING USERS!!
 You must run xtide86 --update within your repo directory to fix install.sh issues related to the ncurses-term dependency if you run into issues or alternately re-clone the repo from GitHub for the fixed installer.

 **Version:** `v1.1.0`